Jindal-Arpana/Jindal-Arpana/README.md

   ## Hi👋, I am Arpana Jindal

   - 🔭 I’m currently working on Automation and GenAI stack applications
-  - 🌱 I’m currently learning Cloud AI
+  - 🌱 I’m currently learning Cloud and AI
   - 👯 I’m looking to collaborate on Selenium WebDriver, Python, PyTest, GenerativeAI, LLM and RAG based applications
-  - 🤔 I’m looking for help with ...
   - 💬 Ask me about Testing
-  - 📫 How to reach me: https://www.linkedin.com/in/arpana-jindal/
+  - 📫 You can reach me: https://www.linkedin.com/in/arpana-jindal/
   - 😄 Pronouns: She/Her

 <!--
+- 🤔 I’m looking for help with ...
 - ⚡ Fun fact: ...
 -->